kylekim00/Easy_Tensor/README.md

 # Easy_Tensor

-Easy Tensor is a library that aims for CUDA programming developers to get a boost by focusing on essential tasks.
+Easy Tensor is a library that aims to get a boost by focusing on essential tasks for CUDA programming developers.